Kr3jzolPL/Heating_Shell_for_Box_turtle/README.md

 - Drying temp templates for "DRY ABS,DRY etc..." , can be easily edited in macro section
 - Can maintain humidity in chamber (Turns on then off heater if humidity is below X%) using "Humidity Soak Auto"
 - Don't interfere with active printing
-- Easily wired if BTIO is installed using Microfi 4 pin for power and Can
+- Easily wired if BTIO is installed using Microfit 4 pin for power and Can
 - Compatible with "Voron skirt inserts" for multiple Power / CAN combination
 - All macro temperature and humidity settings can be easily edited in macro
 - Can be canceled in any time